-Maintaining your business website is among the last thing on your to-do list.
-So many other priorities take time away from those tasks that sit quietly in the background.
+Maintaining your business website is among the last things on your to-do list.
+Your other priorities take priority from the website tasks.
 It’s easy to put it off, especially if your website is hard to update, clunky to use, slow to load, or you just don’t know how to use it.

 So how can you easily maintain your business website?

 Follow these tips and spend less time worrying about your website and more time getting back to other parts of your job.

 Do you still have all the players in place from when your B2B website design launched?
 Certain sections of your website might need more updates than others.
 Don't do it alone!
 Tap other people in your company to help keep your website content fresh.
 Assign them pages to review on the site, and ask them to schedule time in their calendar.
 Have clear roles set for who should update and create content, who has access to various parts of the site, who will publish, and how often content should be reviewed and updated.

 Seek out someone who's knowledgeable to review and update content.
 Consider adding an end-user such as a trusted client or a family member or friend who can help do some Q/A to make sure that your content is clear.